Saad2714/IIITB-Studies/IIITB Studies/readme.md

 How to run code:
 1)install Postman,
-2)npm install mongoose,body-parser,express,express-upload,router,bcryptjs,jsonwebtoken,nodemon...(or node index.js in terminal)
+2)sudo npm i or npm install mongoose,body-parser,express,express-upload,router,bcryptjs,jsonwebtoken,nodemon 3)then nodemon in terminal

 in main project folder..run nodemon on terminal it will show